moq-wg/moq-charter/charter.md

 formats and shall specify a mandatory to implement media format to ensure interoperability.
 Support for multiple media types and media encodings shall be proposed.
-The solution will specify a simple method for clients to authenticate to the relay either to transmit or receive media.
+The solution will specify a simple method for clients to authenticate to the relay or server to transmit or receive media.

 The working group will define MoQ so that the media publication protocol can leverage coodinating relays, caches, or replication points wherever applicable